grantwfish/Sandwhich-ordering-system/README.md

 # Foundations of AI, Sandwhich-Ordering-System

-This project is a program that allows the user to order "sandwich" from a list of available options.
+This project is a program that allows the user to order a "sandwich" from a list of available options.